 • Slice a design, turning it into printable code

 • Evaluate the print progress and final print

 • Share lessons learned

 Just getting started in 3D printing?
+Maybe you already have some experience and you want to take your skills to the next level?
 Then this STEM program is for you!
 Here are some key take-aways for the week:

 In this STEM program children will get to work with the setup and maintenance of printers in the classroom.
 Oh and there will be one printer per two children, meaning that there will be lots of access to printing!
 This fun week touches on material science and choices in design, prototyping and manufacturing.
 At the end of the week, your child will get to showcase their special interest, in a mini science fair.
 It might be their printed projects and what they learned from them.
 It may be the components, that make up the printer itself, or it may be the application of 3D printing.
 Engineering imagined!